Dorothea of Caesarea: Legend

 Virgin and martyr, Dorothea of Caesarea was persecuted during the persecution of Diocletian, 6 February, 311, at Caesarea in Cappadocia.
 She was brought before the prefect Sapricius, tried, tortured, and sentenced to death.
 On her way to the place of execution the pagan lawyer Theophilus said to her in mockery: "Bride of Christ, send me some fruits from your bridegroom's garden."
 Before she was executed, she sent him, by a six-year-old boy, her headdress which was found to be filled with a heavenly fragrance of roses and fruits.
 Theophilus at once confessed himself a Christian, was put on the rack, and suffered death.
 This is the oldest version of the legend, which was later variously enlarged (The boy with the basket can be seen in the depictions by Josse van der Baren and Hans Baldung Grien in the gallery below).

-The oldest known version of the legend is Aldhelm's De laudibus virginitatis, addressed to Abbess Hildelitha of Barking Abbey, Essex.
-Kirsten Wolf characterizes it as one of several legends invented in the fourth and fifth centuries to provide a story to go with a name on one of the various liturgical calendars.

 Veneration

 In the Western church Dorothy of Caesarea has been venerated since the seventh century.
 Since the fourteenth century many artists created paintings and sculptures, which are to be found throughout Europe.
 In late medieval Sweden Saint Dorothy was considered to be the 15th of the Holy Helpers, and in arts she occurred with Saints Barbara, Catherine and Margaret, forming with them a quartet of female virgin martyrs called Quattuor Virgines Capitales, meaning "The four Capital Virgins".

 Dorothy of Caesarea is regarded as the patroness of gardeners, due to her virginal attribute of a wreath of roses.

 On her feast on 6 February trees are blessed.
 Saint Dorothy is also patroness of brewers, brides, florists, midwives, newlyweds and of the village of Pescia in Italy.

 The Sisters of St. Dorothy is a congregation of sisters, occupied primarily with teaching.

 Dorothy of Caesarea's life and martyrdom was the basis of Philip Massinger and Thomas Dekker's The Virgin Martyr (printed 1622).